Negro Casas: Professional wrestling career

-Early career (1979-1991)
+Early career (1979–1991)

-Casas debut came in 1979 as a bit of a strange turn of events.
-José Casas was in an arena where his father was supposed to compete when the promoter told Casas that his father had not shown and that he needed the young Casas to fill in for him or he would have Pepe Casas banned from wrestling.
-Casas wrestled and won his first match using the ring name "Pepe Casas Jr.", wearing street clothes only to discover Pepe Casas and Raúl Reyes waiting in the dressing room.
-The two had played a joke on Casas to see how he handled himself in the ring.
-Casas chose the name "Negro Casas" ("Black Casas") as his ring name and decided not to wear a mask.
-By 1984 Casas had begun working for Universal Wrestling Association, winning the UWA World Lightweight Championship from Black Terry on January 1, 1984.
-Casas held the championship for 301 days before losing it to El Hijo del Santo.
-The loss to El Hijo del Santo was part of a long running, very intense storyline between Casas and Hijo del Santo that drew favorable reviews and helped establish both wrestlers as future main eventers.
-The storyline included Hijo del Santo forcing Negro Casas to be shaved bald after losing a Luchas de Apuestas, or bet match.
+José Casas unexpectedly made his professional wrestling debut in 1979 when a promoter asked him to replace his father, Pepe Casas, who had not arrived to the arena, or else Pepe would be banned from wrestling.
+Clad in street clothes, he wrestled and won his first match under the ring name "Pepe Casas Jr.", only to discover Pepe and Raúl Reyes waiting in the dressing room; the two had played a joke on Casas to see how he handled himself in the ring.
+He then adopted the ring name "Negro Casas", never wearing a mask.

-In the late 1980s Negro Casas began working for the Mexican-based World Wrestling Association (WWA) where he became the first man to hold the WWA Welterweight Championship, holding it from sometime in 1987 until he was defeated by Tornado Negro on April 14, 1989.
-Casas regained the title, but only held it briefly before losing again as he was leaving the WWA.
-Casas returned to the UWA in 1990 and on January 29, 1991, he won the UWA World Middleweight Championship from Super Astro.
-Casas held the title for 787 days, finally losing it to Último Dragón.
+On January 1, 1984, Casas defeated Black Terry to win the Universal Wrestling Association (UWA)'s World Lightweight Championship, which he held for 301 days before losing it to El Hijo del Santo.
+This loss was part of an intense, long running storyline between the two that drew favorable reviews and helped establish both wrestlers as future main eventers; it included Casas being shaved bald after losing to El Hijo del Santo in a Lucha de Apuestas ("bet match").
+In the late 1980s, Casas began working for the Mexican-based World Wrestling Association (WWA), where he became the inaugural WWA World Welterweight Champion, holding it from sometime in 1987 until he was defeated by Tornado Negro on April 14, 1989.
+Despite regaining the title, Casas lost it shortly after due to leaving the WWA.
+He returned to the UWA in 1990 and won the UWA World Middleweight Championship from Super Astro on January 29, 1991, before losing it after 787 days to Último Dragón.

-Empresa Mexicana de Lucha Libre/Consejo Mundial de Lucha Libre (1980-2023)
+Empresa Mexicana de Lucha Libre/Consejo Mundial de Lucha Libre (1981–2023)

-Various storylines (1980–2008)
+Various storylines (1981–2008)

-In 1980 Casas worked a low card match at Coliseo Naucalpan against an equally young Fuerza Guerrera, the match was so well liked by the audience that they threw money into the ring to show their appreciation.
-Promoter Paco Alonso even entered the ring and asked the crowd to show their appreciation for the match they just saw, earning both Negro Casas and Fuerza Guerrera a regular job with Empresa Mexicana de Lucha Libre (EMLL).
+At the Empresa Mexicana de Lucha Libre (EMLL, later renamed CMLL) 48th Anniversary Show on September 18, 1981, Negro Casas worked a low card match at Coliseo Naucalpan against an equally young Fuerza Guerrera; the match was well-received by the audience, who threw money into the ring to show their appreciation.
+Promoter Paco Alonso even entered the ring and asked the crowd to appreciate their performance, earning both men a regular job with EMLL.